moveit/moveit_middleware_benchmark/docs/how_to_run.md

 -i ./src/moveit_middleware_benchmark/middleware_configurations/rmw_cyclonedds/config.sh
 ```

 This argument is for selecting the initial scripts to be run.
-In this repository, These initial scripts is used for configuring middleware so that middleware is used more effectively.
+These initial scripts are used for configuring middleware-specific settings for improved performance.
 For example, you can use the initial script to configure TCP settings for rmw_zenoh like below.

 ```shell
 echo "The configurations for rmw_zenoh_cpp is started!"